Activity 6: Enhancing Color Images

 and the modified contrast-stretching is

-where CS and GW are the images enhanced using the modified contrast stretching and gray world algorithms, respectively.
+where and are the images enhanced using the modified contrast stretching and gray world algorithms, respectively.
 The result is shown in Fig. 3c alongside the other algorithms for comparison.
 Because of the heavy red color cast in the original image, the CS portion of the algorithm is given a greater weight, so the final image looks more like the CS-corrected image.

 CS